 Why Focus on Women?

-Nearly 1 in 4 Syrian refugee women are heads of households, meaning they both need to raise children and provide means to support their families.
-Accessing employment is difficult, and job skills training can be expensive or challenging to reach, particularly for those with young children.
-This leaves many women with few options.
-Over 80% of Syrian refugees live outside of camps, compounding the difficulties of reaching women in their own homes to provide skills training, leaving them with few options.
+Nearly 1 in 4 Syrian refugee women are heads of households, which means that they need to raise children as natural caretakers, while also providing for their families.
+Accessing employment in conflict areas is difficult, and job skills training can be expensive or difficult to reach, particularly for those with young children.
+Over 80% of Syrian refugees live outside of camps, which compounds the difficulty of reaching women to provide skills training, leaving them with few options.

 "This coding course will help me a lot in the future to freelance and get a bigger job than I have."